MusculoSkeletal Expansion

 MUSE Overview

 MUSE (MusculoSkeletal Expansion) abandons the paradigm of wearing an exoskeleton to develop and clinically assess soft external muscles (exomuscles) intimately connected and naturally controlled by the user.
+The core objective is to develop innovative efficient exomuscles to support people with severe muscle weakness.

 They will be reliably connected to the user through fixtures implanted on the bones, which will grant the excellent mechanical stability of osseointegration.
-This technique is widely adopted in dental prosthetics and increasingly explored in limb prosthetics, but still unexplored in exoskeletons.
+This method is widely adopted in dental prosthetics and increasingly explored in limb prosthetics, but still unexplored in exoskeletons.

 Potential Benefits